MarkWieczorek/mapmanager/_posts/2015-04-20-user-files.md

  - GOOD: root:stackdb2:options:gFijiPath="C:\Users\cudmore.linden-image2\Desktop\Fiji.app\fiji-win64.exe"
  - BAD: root:stackdb2:options:gFijiPath=&ldquo;C:\Users\cudmore.linden-image2\Desktop\Fiji.app\fiji-win64.exe&rdquo;

+###Some useful options

 ####Specify default user folder to load/save maps:
-    root:MapManager3:gMapDriveDir = "vasculature:Users:cudmore:Documents:MapManager3:"
+    root:MapManager3:gMapDriveDir="vasculature:Users:cudmore:Documents:MapManager3:"

 ####The default radius of new segments (um)
 	root:line2:options:gDefaultSegmentRadius=0.3

-####The maximum distance along a segment when automatically connecting objects (um)
+####The maximum distance along a segment when automatically connecting objects in a map (um)
+Objects will only be connected if their position on the segment line is **less** than this.
 	root:ObjMap:options:gMaxPDistConnDist=3

+####The number of segment points to search when auto-connecting a spine
+	root:StackDB2:options:gLinePointsToSearch=6

-####Here is an example user file...
+###Here is an example user file...

 	#mac
 	root:stackdb2:options:gFijiPath="/Applications/Fiji.app/Contents/MacOS/Imagej-macosx"